armbian/documentation/docs/build-framework/switches.md

 - `systemd-networkd`
 - `none` (to not-add any networking extensions)

 Installs desired networking stack.
-If the parameter is undefined, it sets `systemd-networkd` for minimal images (MINIMAL=yes) and `network-manager` for the rest.
+If the parameter is undefined, it sets `systemd-networkd` for minimal images (BUILD_MINIMAL=yes) and `network-manager` for the rest.
 Time synchronization is also changed; chrony is installed with network-manager, while systemd-timesyncd is used with systemd-networkd.
 In both cases, we control network settings using **Netplan**.

 !!! example "Build switch example"